-- Our results show that supraphysiologic doses of testosterone, especially when combined with strength training, increase fat-free mass, muscle size, and strength in normal men when potentially confounding variables, such as nutritional intake and exercise stimulus, are standardized.
+Our results show that supraphysiologic doses of testosterone, especially when combined with strength training, increase fat-free mass, muscle size, and strength in normal men when potentially confounding variables, such as nutritional intake and exercise stimulus, are standardized.
 The combination of strength training and testosterone produced greater increases in muscle size and strength than were achieved with either intervention alone.
 The combined regimen of testosterone and exercise led to an increase of 6.1 kg in fat-free mass over the course of 10 weeks; this increase entirely accounted for the changes in body weight.

-Testosterone Deficiency in Young Men: Marked Alterations in Whole Body Protein Kinetics, Strength, and Adiposity
+Mauras et al. (1998) - Testosterone Deficiency in Young Men: Marked Alterations in Whole Body Protein Kinetics, Strength, and Adiposity

 Young men treated with a GnRHa were less efficient in their oxidation of fat, with a consequent decrease in the resting energy expenditure, which probably explains the increase in adiposity and the decrease in lean body mass observed during these experiments.
-The mechanisms for these findings are not completely understood; however, several considerations apply
+The mechanisms for these findings are not completely understood; however, several considerations apply.

 In summary, severe androgen deficiency in young men was associated with decreased lean body mass and increased adiposity, decreased lipid oxidation and energy expenditure rates, decreased rates of whole body protein synthesis, and decreased leg muscle strength.
 These findings were not associated with changes in circulating amino acid concentrations.
 These changes were associated with decreased gene expression for IGF-I in muscle, but no peripheral decreases in GH and IGF-I production.
 We conclude that androgens can directly affect systemic protein synthesis, independent of the effect of peripheral GH and IGF-I. The latter may be important when an anabolic effect is the desired effect in the treatment of both elderly and young men.

 […] 61 eugonadal men, 18–35 yr, were randomized to one of five groups to receive monthly injections of a long-acting gonadotropin-releasing hormone (GnRH) agonist, to suppress endogenous testosterone secretion, and weekly injections of 25, 50, 125, 300, or 600 mg of testosterone enanthate for 20 wk.
 Energy and protein intakes were standardized.
 The administration of the GnRH agonist plus graded doses of testosterone resulted in mean nadir testosterone concentrations of 253, 306, 542, 1,345, and 2,370 ng/dl at the 25-, 50-, 125-, 300-, and 600-mg doses, respectively.
 Fat-free mass increased dose dependently in men receiving 125, 300, or 600 mg of testosterone weekly (change 13.4, 5.2, and 7.9 kg, respectively).
-The changes in fat-free mass were highly dependent on testosterone dose (P 5 0.0001) and correlated with log testosterone concentrations (r 5 0.73, P 5 0.0001).
+The changes in fat-free mass were highly dependent on testosterone dose (P = 0.0001) and correlated with log testosterone concentrations (r = 0.73, P = 0.0001).
 Changes in leg press strength, leg power, thigh and quadriceps muscle volumes, hemoglobin, and IGF-I were positively correlated with testosterone concentrations, whereas changes in fat mass and plasma high-density lipoprotein (HDL) cholesterol were negatively correlated.

-Testosterone-Induced Increase in Muscle Size in Healthy, Young Men is Associated with Muscle Fiber Hypertrophy
+Sinha-Hikim et al. (2002) - Testosterone-Induced Increase in Muscle Size in Healthy, Young Men is Associated with Muscle Fiber Hypertrophy

 While the previous papers looked at the relationship between muscle mass and other factors and testosterone – this paper looks at how that occurs.
-They again supress T and then give different groups varying levels of it – only this time they take muscle biopsies and look at how the actual muscle groups differ.
+They again supress testosterone and then give different groups varying levels of it – only this time they take muscle biopsies and look at how the actual muscle groups differ.